avkonst/hookstate/README.md

 `StateMemo` usage is demonstarted in [this](https://hookstate.netlify.com/plugin-initial), [this](https://hookstate.netlify.com/plugin-initial-statefragment) and [this](https://hookstate.netlify.com/plugin-touched) examples.

+`StateMemo` can be invoked with the second argument, which is equality operator used to compare the new and the previous results of the `transform` callback.
+By default, tripple equality (===) is used.
+If new and previous are equal, Hookstate will skip rerendering the component on state chage.

 The second argument of the `transform` callback is defined and equals to the result of the last transform call, when the `transform` is called by Hookstate to check if the component should rerender.
-If the core `StateMemo` plugin is used and the result of the transform is the same as the last result, Hookstate will skip rerendering the component. `StateMemo` can be invoked with the second argument, which is equality operator used to compare the new and the previous results of the `transform` callback.
-By default, tripple equality (===) is used.
+If the core `StateMemo` plugin is used with default equality operator and the result of the transform is the same as the last result, Hookstate will skip rerendering the component.

 ## Plugins